mapbox/mapbox-maps-android/docs/Migrate to v11.md

 #### ModelLayer

 We've also introduced an experimental `ModelLayer` that allows you to render 3D models on the map.
 Try it out, and let us know your feedback!

+### Jetpack Compose Extension

+With Android Maps SDK v11, we also released an optional compose extension, to make it easier to integrate Mapbox Maps to your app using [Jetpack Compose](https://developer.android.com/jetpack/compose).
+For more details, please check out our [Jetpack Compose Extension Guide](../extension-compose/README.md) and our [compose example application](../compose-app).

 ### Query Rendered Features and Feature State API improvements